microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 ### Microsoft PowerShell (optional) <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft PowerShell 7.2 (or higher).
+Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft [PowerShell 7.2](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2) (or higher).

+> **Note**
+>
+> Neither the [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) nor the [Azure Information Protection module](https://learn.microsoft.com/en-us/powershell/azure/aip/overview?view=azureipps) support PowerShell 7.
+Therefore, unexpected errors may occur because these modulse are running in compatibility mode.

+### Microsoft Azure Information Protection module (optional) <a name="aip-module"></a>

+The Microsoft Azure Information Protection module is installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+Please ensure to have the latest version of the "AzureInformationProtection" cmdlets installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

+> **Note**
+>
+> The Azure Information Protection module does not support PowerShell 7.
+Therefore, unexpected errors may occur because the Azure Information Protection module is running in compatibility mode.

 # Installation <a name="installation"></a>